Car Finance Claims

 In August 2025, the Supreme Court issued an important ruling in Johnson v FirstRand Bank.
 The Court confirmed that while commission payments in car finance are not unlawful in themselves, high commissions that were not properly explained to customers can create what the law calls an “unfair relationship” under the Consumer Credit Act 1974.

 Following this ruling, on 7 October 2025, the Financial Conduct Authority (FCA) published a paper consulting and requesting feedback on a potential motor finance compensation scheme.
-The scheme could see up to £9.7 billion paid to consumers, with payments expected to begin in 2026.

 How can I claim?